FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 }
 ```

-Congrats, you've just created your first Python application with the FusionAuth-Client Library!
+Congrats, you've just created your first Python application with the FusionAuth cloent library for Python!

-## Creating a New FusionAuth User and Registering Them to an Application with Python
+## Creating a new FusionAuth user and registering them to an application with Python

 Optionally, we can create new users and register them to applications with Python.
 Let's give it a try!

 Let's create a new application, and call it `user.py`.

-The first thing we will want to do is import the `sys` module and call the FusionAuth-Client Python library:
+The first thing we will want to do is import the `sys` module and call the FusionAuth Python client library:

 ```python
 import sys